-Our Region is known largely for its two major ski resorts: Okemo Mountain Resort in Ludlow and Ascutney Mountain Resort in Brownsville.
+Our Region is known largely for its major ski resort, Okemo Mountain Resort in Ludlow.
 There are also two state parks; thousands of acres of state forest; several wildlife management areas; dozens of lakes, ponds, and reservoirs; three major river systems with countless tributary streams; hiking, cross-country skiing, and snowmobile trails; and many campgrounds, golf courses, and other facilities.
 Several towns and roads in the Region are favorites of commercial bicycle and touring companies.

 Southern Windsor County is popular for its wealth of resources related to early Vermont and American history.
 The homes, shops, factories, and inns of the Region chronicle 18th and 19th century New England architecture.
 There are many state historic districts in the Region, and the towns of Springfield and Windsor are home to national historic districts.